SLOPE-grid/tsSLOPE/tsslope-pump/README.md

 Directories:
   - tsslope_lib: library that contains functions to load the ML model and some parameters
-  - tsslope_lib_jl: contains functions that implement the tsi contraints in julia
+  - tsslope_lib_jl: contains functions that implement the TS constraints in julia
   - test: contains test code